-The PSP and ESOS is administered by the Company's Remuneration Committee, which comprises three independent directors.
+The PSP and ESOS is administered by the Company's Remuneration Committee, which comprises two independent directors and one non-independent non-executive director.
 The Plan and the Scheme shall continue in force, at the discretion of the Remuneration Committee, subject to a maximum of ten years commencing 8 October 2014.
 Any awards and options made to participants prior to such expiry or termination will continue to remain valid.

-Members of the Remuneration Committee are: Heine Askaer-Jensen (Chairman) Jeffrey Stewart Bland Basil Chan
+Members of the Remuneration Committee are: Heine Askaer-Jensen (Chairman) Basil Chan Gerard Lim Ewe Keng